Data center management

 - data transformation - Data transformation is the process of converting data from one format, such as a database file, XML document or Excel spreadsheet, into another.

-- database administrator (DBA) - A database administrator (DBA) is the information technician responsible for directing or performing all activities related to maintaining a successful database environment.
+- database administrator (DBA) - A database administrator (DBA) is the information technician responsible for directing and performing all activities related to maintaining and securing a successful database environment.

-- database management system (DBMS) - A database management system (DBMS) is system software for creating and managing databases, allowing end users to create, protect, read, update and delete data in a database.
+- database management system (DBMS) - A database management system (DBMS) is a software system for creating and managing databases.

 - desktop management interface (DMI) - The desktop management interface (DMI) is a standard industry framework that manages and tracks components on one or more personal computers, usually from a centralized console.